oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

 You now know how to Manage and Customise the Interactive report as an End-User.
 You may now **proceed to the next lab**.

+## What's next

+In the next hands-on lab, you learn how to customise Interactive Grid as a developer and an end-user.

 ## Acknowledgments

 - **Author** - Roopesh Thokala, Product Manager